It’s a loss most people can’t imagine going through — the loss of a baby or young child.

-There are few things more tragic than a life cut short, especially as it is just beginning.
-But across the U.S. and in a few other countries, women are stepping up to provide grieving families what little closure they can.
+There are few things more tragic than a life cut short.
+But some women are stepping up to provide grieving families what little closure they can.

 Through hundreds of local tailors, seamstresses, quilters, and crafters, the Angel Gown project may take many shapes but they all use the same beautiful idea.